P-Fernandez-Mila/britishairways/README.md

 ## **Tech debt**

+- This is my first NextJS project, need more polishing
 - Increase coverage
 - Add a DB
 - Containerization of the solution, I need to learn to use docker first